arkworks-rs/poly-commit/poly-commit/README.md

 When there is no degree bound, both are the same.

-When there is a degree bound, MarlinPC is more expensive: it needs an additional commitment to commit to the shifted poynomial.
+When there is a degree bound, MarlinPC is more expensive: it needs an additional commitment to commit to the shifted polynomial.

 #### Open: